12 Types of Security Guards and What They Do

 In-house Security Guards

 An in-house, or proprietary, security guard is employed directly by a business, instead of working for, and being supplied by, a professional security company.
 As they’re on a company’s payroll, their employer usually invests in in-house security guards more than those supplied to them by a professional security company.
-Subsequently, they’re usually taught additional skills specific to their role, which allows a company to customise the skillset of their security personnel.
+Subsequently, they’re usually taught additional skills specific to their role, which allows a company to customize the skill set of their security personnel.

 The downside to hiring an in-house guard, on the other hand, is that you’re responsible for training them.
 And if no one at your company knows about security protocols and security equipment, attempting to train the security guard will be a time-consuming and frustrating process.
 And, ultimately, they won’t end up being as effective in their role as they should.